Scotscalder railway station: Facilities

-The statistics cover twelve month periods that start in April.

 Services

 On weekdays and Saturdays, the service pattern from the station consists of four trains per day northbound to Wick via Thurso and three trains per day southbound to Inverness via Helmsdale, Golspie, Lairg, Tain and Dingwall.
 (There is a fourth train bound for Inverness but it is not scheduled to call at Scotscalder.)
 On Sundays there is just one train per day each way.

 This station is designated as a request stop.
 This means that passengers intending to alight must inform the guard in advance, and any passengers wishing to board must press a "request" button located at the kiosk on the platform.